sandordargo/sandordargo.github.io/_posts/2020-1-29-stl-alogorithms-tutorial-part-9-replace.md

 We also saw that the `replace*` algorithms can only replace all the items matching the condition, in order to replace a given number of items, other algorithms have to be used - a topic for another blog post.

-Next time we’ll start learning about the transform algorithm.
+Next time we’ll learn about the fill and generate algorithms.
 Stay tuned!